hypertrace/hypertrace-docs-website/src/pages/use-cases/index.md

 <hr />

-## Understand if performance is better
+## Determine if performance is better
 Anyone in a DevOps role can validate if a change made something better or worse, by viewing similar traces.
 Traces can show if calls are indeed parallel or if caches are in use.
-Further, "top call" ranking can help teams focus on endpoints that need the most work.
+Further, "top call" ranking can help teams identify endpoints that need the most work.

 <hr />

-## Monitor microservice dependency
+## Monitor microservice dependencies
 Hypertrace aggregates traces, which allows it to know the source of traffic.
 Service and backend views include upstream services.
 Service owners can see everything calling them or query to track-down everything they call, even if it